-- Rosacea is a chronic skin condition that causes redness of the face, though the ears, chest and back also may be affected.
+- Rosacea is a chronic skin condition that causes redness primarily on the face, but also affects the ears, chest and back.

-- The causes of rosacea aren’t well understood, though they may be related to blood vessel or immune system disorders.
+- The causes of rosacea aren’t well understood, but may be related to blood vessel abnormalities or immune system disorders.

-- There are four main types of rosacea, each with its own set of symptoms and treatment options.
+- There are four types of rosacea, each with their own set of symptoms and treatment options.

-- Rosacea currently has no cure, but there are many treatments that can help improve the look and feel of your skin.
+- Although there is no cure for rosacea, there are many treatments that can help improve the look and feel of skin.

-While rosacea can’t be cured, lifestyle adjustments as well as topical creams and medical procedures may help you manage your symptoms.
-Working with a dermatologist is important to limit facial skin damage and help prevent further complications of rosacea.
+While rosacea can’t be cured, the symptoms can be managed through lifestyle changes, topical creams and medical procedures.
+It is important to work with a dermatologist to limit skin damage and help prevent further complications; without treatment, rosacea symptoms usually worsen.

 What Is Rosacea?

-Depending on the population group being studied, anywhere from 1 to 20 percent of people have rosacea, according to the National Institutes of Health.
-The National Rosacea Society estimates that about 16 million Americans have rosacea.
+Rosacea is considered a common skin disorder, but the prevalence varies by population.
+Overall, 1–20% of people have rosacea, according to the National Institutes of Health (NIH); the National Rosacea Society estimates that number to be about 16 million Americans.

 Signs and Symptoms of Rosacea